Top-rated local movers that handle Irving to Newark moves

 - Newark is considered to be less safe than Irving with a score of 24.76 vs Irving’s 68.36.

-- Air quality in Newark is good, and in Irving it's good.
+- Air quality in Newark is Good, and in Irving it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a New Jersey moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a New Jersey moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
 If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.